iliaskarageorgas/Sentinel-SIEM/README.md

 <h1>Sentinel SIEM</h1>

 <h2>Description</h2>
 This project consists of building a simple Microsoft Sentinel SIEM following muptiple tutorials.
-After Setup, I used it to make a simple rule and check for alert creation.
+After Setup, I used it to make a rule and check for alert creation.
-The rule consisted of a simple KQL query that alerts if a successfull RDP connection was initiated.
+The rule consisted of a KQL query that alerts if a successfull RDP connection was initiated.
 In order to generate the alert, I left the RDP port (3389) open to public and connected via RDP from my own PC.
 The alert was generated successfully as seen on the last part of this page.